SebastianoF/matrix_expmv/README.md

 is the associated matrix.
 The exponential map of dA, among other things, solves the ode.

-The matrices of the kind dA can be classifed according to 5 types according to the eigenvalues of the part
+The matrices of the kind dA can be classifed according to 6 types (called "tastes" to avoid confusions) according to the 2 eigenvalues of dA

-dAs = [a, b;
-       c, d]

-Type 1:
+Taste 1:
 real eigenvalues with the same signs, positive (unstable node).

-Type 2:
+Taste 2:
 real eigenvalues with the same signs, negative (stable node).

-Type 3:
+Taste 3:
 real eigenvalues with opposite signs (saddle).

-Type 4:
+Taste 4:
+complex (conjugates) eigenvalues with positive real part (unstable spiral).

+Taste 5:
-complex (conjugates) eigenvalues with negative real part (spiral).
+complex (conjugates) eigenvalues with negative real part (stable spiral).

-Type 5:
+Taste 6:
-complex (conjugates) eigenvalues with positive real part (circles).
+complex (conjugates) eigenvalues with zero real part (circles).
+These are also elements of the Lie algebra se2

 See test_generator_class_division to see the four classes of ode